earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

 Imagine a simpler problem.
 You want to figure out how similar a given word is to another word.
 In this case, I have a blog page for `dog`, and I want to show the related post `cat`, and `bulldog`, but not ones for the inanimate objects `shoe` and `brick`.

 One way to solve this problem is to create a table of words and their membership in various classes.
 A dog and a cat are both pets.
 A brick is a building material, and a shoe is footwear.
-So if we have a list of bits, marking `isPet`,`isConstruction`,`isMaterial`, then we can store words like this:
+So if we have a list of bits, marking `isPet`,`isConstructionMaterial`, `isFootwear` then we can store words like this:

 ~~~{.python caption=""}
 items = {